meaganc2976/github-tutorial/README.md

   `Initialized empty Git repository in /home/ubuntu/workspace/test-repo/.git/`

 * `git init` is a command that starts up or sets up git.
 It allows you to use git.
-Once this is typed in, the directory will now turn into
+Once this is typed in, the directory will now turn into something called a repository, which has verison control and will now keep track of all the changes you make.

-* something called a repository, which has verison control and will now keep track of all the changes you make.
+* You can now create a file to work on.
+First, you have to add it to the stage to be commited.
+The stage is an